nechry/nechry/README.md

 I live in Switzerland and I am a full-time IoT solution engineer and passionate about home automation on my free time.

 By nature I like to share, that's why I got involved in several open source projects 🔭:
-- I am part of the organization [Openzwave](https://github.com/OpenZWave) as a contributor to the openzwave library since 2015 already.
+- I am part of the organization [Openzwave][Openzwave] as a contributor to the openzwave library since 2015 already.
-- I previously developed and maintained the [plugin-openzwave](https://github.com/jeedom/plugin-openzwave) for jeedom gateways.
+- I previously developed and maintained the [plugin-openzwave][plugin-openzwave] for jeedom gateways.
-- I also helped and maintained [python-openzwave](https://github.com/OpenZWave/python-openzwave) for a while.
+- I also helped and maintained [python-openzwave][python-openzwave] for a while.

+If you find my work useful, consider supporting me as a [sponsor][sponsor] Thank you in advance!

 At last, I share content on my private Blog, [Nechry home automation][website], it's a home automation blog that mainly deals with the Z-Wave protocol and good practices.